-ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many are diagnosed with this type of cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 Source: DeAngelis, Dan, MD, FRCS, "Lacrimal Gland Tumors," http://reference.medscape.com/article/1210619-overview .
 Updated August 2, 2013.

-To continue reading this guide, use the menu on the side of your screen to select another section.
+To continue reading this guide, use the menu on the left side of your screen to choose another section.